Skip to main content

 Pharmaceutical firms operating in the UK and EU face unique scrutiny due to national differences in regulatory frameworks, enforcement approaches, and market structures.
 The increasingly complex interplay between regulation, innovation, and industry dynamics has led the European Commission and other regulators to advance novel theories of harm in their reviews of pharmaceutical transactions.

-In an Analysis Group feature, Vice President Joshua White and Manager Krisztina Horvath explore regulatory changes, examine emerging theories of harm, and discuss competition authorities’ potential concerns over mergers involving drug companies in the region.
+In an Analysis Group feature, Managing Principal Joshua White and Manager Krisztina Horvath explore regulatory changes, examine emerging theories of harm, and discuss competition authorities’ potential concerns over mergers involving drug companies in the region.
 As competition policy approaches and frameworks continue to evolve, pharmaceutical companies in the UK and EU must position themselves with appropriate empirical evidence to navigate legal and economic complexities.
 The authors conclude that “[T]hose who can deploy robust analytical approaches to assessing jurisdiction-specific markets and economic effects will be better equipped to manage risk and gain a competitive advantage” across Europe.

 Associated People